FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

-Evalution results are also measured in terms of the a-SSD value for segmentation predictions of the eight methods.
-The proposed method achieves an a-SSD value of 5.19mm (ranked fourth), CE-Net ranked first which achieves an a-SSD value of 4.08mm, and ERFNet with the fewest parameters ranked fifth by 5.92mm.
-CA-Net and Link-net ranked second and third which have 2.78M and 21.79M parameters, respectively.
-The good results of CA-Net in term of a-SSD metric may be due to the use of multiple attention mechanisms, which enables the network to suppress the background region, and the network has a stronger ability to recognize the object region.
-The a-SSD score of UNet++ is much higher than that of 2D FAS-Unet, which shows that the over-segmented pixels are less than the under-segmented pixels.
-Meanwhile, we observe that the a-SSD value of our method was close to that of LinkNet in three organs, only the tracheal region was significantly worse than it, which makes it better than our method in the mean a-SSD score.
+The evaluation results were also measured in terms of the a-SSD value for segmentation predictions of the eight methods.
+The~proposed method achieved an a-SSD value of 5.19mm (ranked fourth); CE-Net ranked first, which achieved an a-SSD value of 4.08mm;~ERFNet with the fewest parameters ranked fifth with 5.92mm.
+CA-Net and Link-net ranked second and third, which had 2.78 M and 21.79 M parameters, respectively.
+The~good results of CA-Net in terms of the a-SSD metric may be due to the use of multiple attention mechanisms, which enables the network to suppress the background region, and~the network has a stronger ability to recognize the object region.
+The~a-SSD score of UNet++ was much higher than that of 2D FAS-UNet, which shows that the over-segmented pixels were less than the under-segmented pixels.
+Meanwhile, we observed that the a-SSD value of our method was close to that of LinkNet in three organs; only the tracheal region was significantly worse than it, which makes it better than our method in the mean a-SSD score.